davecheney/env/README.md

 	}

 ```
-As well we being cleaner, it means you can meaningfully refer to environments in your code without having to hardcode the name of the Google Cloud Project.
+As well as being cleaner, it means you can meaningfully refer to environments in your code without having to hardcode the name of the Google Cloud Project.

 ### Environment Specific Variables